 1. In accordance with Contract BD-2-00, Article XI, between General Electric Company and Enron North America Corp., as Agent for Purchaser, dated May 31, 2000 (the “Agreement”), Purchaser hereby amends the Agreement to include all changes set forth in this Change Order Number 1.

-2. Summary of Change: Purchaser requests and Seller agrees to the addition of space within the Gas Turbine Generator to insert Inlet Chiller Coils.
+2. Summary of Change: Purchaser requests and Seller agrees to the addition of space within the Gas Turbine Inlet Air Filter to insert Inlet Chiller Coils.
 The Inlet Chiller System shall be designed, installed, and operated by Purchaser after the Unit has achieved Final Acceptance, or as agreed to by Seller.

-The additional space required for the Inlet Chiller Coils in the Gas Turbine Generator results in the following changes to the Gas Turbine Generator provided by Seller:
+The additional space required for the Inlet Chiller Coils in the Gas Turbine Inlet Air FIlter shall include but not be limited to the following additional changes to the Gas Turbine Inlet Air system provided by Seller:

-Seller shall strengthen the structure of the inlet supports to incorporate supporting members for the weight of the coils and refrigerant.
+Seller shall strengthen the structure of the inlet supports to incorporate supporting members for the resulting additional weight of the coils and refrigerant.

-Seller shall install an interior resistent to the high humidity produced by the Inlet Chiller Coils.
-This interior treatment shall consist of stainless steel perforated sheets, instead of galvanized perforated sheets, and a two part interior of zinc primer and expoxy overcoat.
+Seller shall install an interior resistant to the condensation and high humidity produced by the Inlet Chiller Coils.
+This interior treatment shall include but not be limited to inlet silencer stainless steel perforated sheets, instead of galvanized perforated sheets, and a two part zinc primer and expoxy overcoat for the interior.

 3. Change to the Agreement: Delete the current Exhibit N-1 and replace it with the Exhibit N-1 attached hereto as Attachment 1 and hereby made part of this Change Order through this reference.